astronomer/docs/astro/develop-project.md

   :::tip

-  If you don't want keys in this file to be pushed back up to your GitHub repo, consider adding this file to `.gitignore`.
+  If you don't want keys in this file to be pushed back up to your GitHub repository, consider adding this file to `.gitignore`.

   :::